Wanda Wesołowska

 Wanda Wesołowska (born 11 August 1950) is a Polish zoologist known for her work with jumping spiders.
 She has described more species of jumping spider than any contemporary writer, and is second only to Eugène Simon in the history of arachnology.
 Originally a student of ornithology, she developed an interest in jumping spiders while still a student at the Siedlce University of Natural Sciences and Humanities in the 1970s.

+Wesołowska published her first work in 1981, which included the description of nine new species of spiders, the first in what would be a prolific career.
+She moved to the University of Wrocław to continue her studies, and completed her doctoral thesis that described 44 new species of the genus Heliophanus.
+She joined the faculty of the University of Wrocław in 1985, received a habilitation in 2000, and remained a tenured professor at the university until her retirement in 2020.

-She subsequently undertook study into the genus Heliophanus at the University of Wroclaw.
-Her subsequent doctoral thesis described 44 new species, and joined the staff at the university.
-She stayed until retiring in 2020.
-Her research included the taxonomy and zoogeography of jumping spiders, and has included extensive work on African genera like Menemerus and Pachyballus.
-She has identified over 500 species, including half of all those from South Africa, as well as having more than 20 named after her.
+Her research has focused on the description, taxonomy and zoogeography of jumping spiders, and has included extensive work on African genera like Menemerus and Pachyballus.
+Wesołowska has identified more than 500 species, half of all those being from South Africa, and more than 20 species have been named after her.